WUSW: Talk radio

 On May 24, 2021, Cumulus changed WHLD's format to conservative talk, branded as "Talk 1270."
 The move was part of Cumulus's rollout of Dan Bongino's national show.

-WHLD now competes primarily with 930 WBEN, a Buffalo news/talk station, owned by Audacy.
+As a conservative talk station, WHLD competed primarily with 930 WBEN, a Buffalo news/talk station, owned by Audacy.
 With WHLD carrying the Westwood One talk line-up, The Mark Levin Show, previously heard on WBEN, shifted to WHLD.

 WHLD was briefly slated for shutdown in March 2025 as part of Cumulus's plans to reduce its portfolio of underperforming AM radio stations.
 It was spared from closure and remained operational (though its Web site and online feed were shut down) while a sale was sought.

 Sale to Buddy Shula

 In May 2025, Cumulus struck an agreement with Buddy Shula, owner of WECK, for Shula to purchase WHLD.
 Shula began programming the station June 1, initially simulcasting WECK.
 Shula adopted the new call sign WUSW for the station, a call sign he chose for its "patriotic" overtones.
 On June 18, 2025, after a transitional period in which the station simulcast WECK, WUSW announced that it would relaunch as The Patriot on July 4, maintaining its conservative talk format with a new lineup drawn primarily from Premiere Networks (Michael DelGiorno, Glenn Beck, Clay Travis and Buck Sexton, Sean Hannity and Jesse Kelly), along with affiliations with Salem Media, Bloomberg, and CNBC for news content.
 Some Cumulus/Westwood One programs, including Vince Coglianese (Dan Bognino's replacement), Erick Erickson, and Red Eye Radio carried over to the WUSW lineup in evenings and overnights.
 State assemblyman David DiPietro will also host a program on the station.

 Shula stated that he was inspired to keep the conservative talk format after Audacy came under the partial ownership of Soros Fund Management, a company whose namesake George Soros has been a long-distrusted figure among American conservatives, potentially compromising WBEN's audience credibility.
 He also stated that he had attempted to pursue a Fox News Radio affiliation for the station, but that he was unable to do so.
 (WBEN outmaneuvered WUSW to secure the Fox affiliation that July.)

-Shula acquired two FM translators on 93.3 and 94.9 from Calvary Chapel of the Finger Lakes to simulcast WUSW on the FM band.
+Shula acquired two FM translators on 93.3 and 95.1 from Calvary Chapel of the Finger Lakes to simulcast WUSW on the FM band.